 An authorization policy is a group of permissions described using Authorization Policy Language.
-It describes the authorized resource set and operation set, as well as authorization conditions that are associated.
+It describes the authorized resource set and operation set, and the authorization conditions that are associated.
 When an authorization policy contains both Allow and Deny authorization statements, priority is given to Deny statements.

 In RAM, an authorization policy is a type of resource entity.
-Users can create, update, delete, and view authorization policies.
+You can create, update, delete, and view authorization policies.
 RAM supports two types of authorization policies:

 System authorization policies

 - System authorization policies are a group of general permission sets created and managed by Alibaba Cloud, such as read-only permission for ECS or full permissions for ECS.

 - These policies can be used but not modified by users.

 - Custom authorization policies are policies created and managed by users.
 They can be used to expand and supplement system authorization policies.

 - System authorization policies contain coarse-grained permissions.
 If finer-grained authorization policies are required, such as policies that precisely control permissions for a certain ECS instance or that have additional authorization conditions, you must create custom authorization policies.